 Your Body Knows Before You Do

-I hike a lot.
-In the Alps where I live that is not a decision but everyday life.
-When I walk for hours something happens to me.
+When you live in the Alps, hiking is not something you plan for the weekend but rather everyday life.
+When I walk for hours, something happens to me that is initially unspectacular but eventually becomes the feeling you keep seeking.
 The body moves, nature calms the senses and at some point I stop thinking.
-I walk and look.
-The views, the impressions, the sound of a stream, the wind.
-It puts me in a state I need to completely switch off.
-Many hikers report the same thing.
+I walk and look, take in the impressions, the sound of a stream, the wind and enjoy the state that comes all on its own.
+Then I switch off completely and that is what pretty much all hikers report when they walk.

 Then I enter a mountain hut.
 The menu can be as good as it wants.
 If the atmosphere is wrong I am quickly back outside.

-When the naturalness continues inside it is different.
-Wood, warm light, a tiled stove, an open fireplace.
-The state remains.
+When the naturalness from outside continues inside the room, it feels completely different.
+Wood, warm light, an open fireplace and the state is different.
 The transition from outside to inside is harmonious.
 But a cool room with hard contrasts, modern materials, black and white design language flips the state instantly.

-In the ski resorts I see this more and more clearly.
+I currently live right next to the large ski resorts in Tyrol and a shift is becoming ever more visible.
 Where there used to be nostalgia there are now central phone charging stations.
-Modernity imported from the city.
-City people feel comfortable, everything works.
-Efficiency becomes more relevant with every building in the Alps.
-First it was mass processing with sausage on a tray, now it is modern design, open spaces, lots of light and even more efficiency.
-Slowing down, lingering, leisure, all of that is fading into the background.
+They bring the modernity that does not only come from the city.
+We all want to feel comfortable and we do when everything works and the phone is charged.
+Efficiency becomes significantly more relevant when building in the Alps, especially for tourism.
+First it was mass processing with a currywurst on a tray, now comes modern design, open spaces, lots of light and even more efficiency.
+Slowing down, lingering, leisure, all of that fades into the background.

-I wondered whether this is just my sensitivity or whether science confirms what I feel.
+I wonder whether this is just my sensitivity or whether science confirms what I feel.

 Four to seven minutes

 Roger Ulrich ran an experiment in 1991 that remains one of the most cited in environmental psychology (Ulrich et al., 1991, Journal of Environmental Psychology).
 120 subjects watched a stress-inducing film about workplace accidents.
-Then either a nature video or a city video.
-What was measured was not what people said but what their bodies did.
-Four indicators simultaneously: heart rate, blood pressure, skin conductance, facial muscle tension.
+Then they watched either a nature video or a city video.
+The following body responses were measured: heart rate, blood pressure, skin conductance and facial muscle tension.

 Skin conductance responded fastest.
 Within the first three minutes the difference was significant.
 After four to seven minutes all four indicators had diverged.
 The nature group recovered faster and more completely.
 Heart rate slowed to its lowest level since the stress film.
 With the city videos it accelerated.